gracefan6/cipher-encryption/README.md

 java -jar <YOUR_JAR> <CIPHER_TYPE> <CIPHER_FUNCTION> <OUTPUT_OPTIONS>
 ```
 ## Cipher type
-We have asked you to implement four different cipher types, specified using the following flags:
+The user can specify the type of ciphers using the following flags:
 - ```--caesar <shift_param>:``` Create a new Caesar cipher with the given integer shift pa- rameter.
 - ```--random:``` Create a new monoalphabetic substitution cipher with a randomly chosen permutation of the alphabet.
 - ```--vigenere <key>:``` Create a new Vigenere cipher with the given keyword.
 The key- word is given as a string of maximum length 128 characters.